programmermelayu/n2w-converter/README.md

     docker-compose up -d
     ```

-    This command will pull the necessary Docker images, create containers, and start them.
+    This command will build the necessary Docker image for `API` and `client`, create containers, and start them.

 4. **Verify the Deployment**